Research

 Through our Engaged Department initiative, we are working with the community to investigate ways in which we might help members of the community while providing experiential learning for DPT students.
 We are partnering with several community organizations to achieve our joint goals.
 For example, during mobility screens of older adults, we are investigating the factors that contribute to a change in mobility (e.g. falls).
 This activity provides benefit to the participants as well as the students completing the screens, and it provides valuable data to use to answer our research questions.

-PT Faculty Involved: Keith Cole, Jason Dring, Karen Goodman, Erin Wentzell, Rebecca Pinkus
+PT Faculty Involved: Jason Dring, Karen Goodman, Erin Wentzell, Rebecca Pinkus

 Health Professions Education